chef/automate/components/automate-gateway/README.md

 * Response message type

 GRPC request and response message types can evolve by addition of new fields.
-Fields can't be removed from either.
-Note that for response messages values must continue to be set in responses.
+Fields cannot be removed from either.
+Note that for response messages, values must continue to be set in responses.

 Clients of our HTTP API can expect stability of: